kubotal/kad-doc/kad/docs/getting-started/05-installation-existing-cluster.md

 - `context.yaml`, a file containing all cluster's context information.
 More on this later.
 - `flux` for use by FluxCD.
 All Kubernetes manifests placed in this directory will be applied by FluxCD during its initialization.
 Here, you will find the deployment manifest for KAD: kad.yaml.
+- `system`, for usage of future middleware deployments.

 File `clusters/kadtest1/flux/kad.yaml`: